WELCOME TO THE FIGHTING CHANCE!

 "She also had The Fighting Chance—a place she went to in the real world and a place that dwelled inside her." - from A Fighting Chance (Disaster Crimes 6)

 In the book A Fighting Chance, Amanda, a sexual assault survivor and assistant self-defense instructor, mentions how she came across the website for Beth's studio and how it had changed her life.
 That's how Chrys Fey got the idea to create a website fashioned after the fictional studio.
-Her goal was to make it a resource for people, especially women, who want to learn more about self-defense, what to do if you're experiencing domestic violence (or any time of abuse),and how to be an advocate.
+Her goal was to make it a resource for people, especially women, who want to learn more about self-defense, what to do if you're experiencing domestic violence (or any kind of abuse), and how to be an advocate.

 You will find resources, videos, music, classes, and much more.